steenzout-training/ansible/modules/README.md

 # Modules

-Now with less of an inital setup, try and create the inventory and a playbook which will use the following modules:
+Now without the inital setup,
+try and create the inventory and a playbook which will use the following modules:
 - [template module][module_template]